by Masud Masihiyyen

 My examination of the Gospel of Mark focused on its differences from the Islamic scripture with regard to the style of narrative.
 The Gospel was only about Jesus with a few references to other prophets and messengers.
 The Koran, on the other hand, contained long accounts and tales about the prophets prior to Mohammad.
 The second difference was that the Gospel was not concerned with the denial of Judaic tenets whereas the Koran laid emphasis on the mistakes and deviations of the former religious communities and denied the veracity of the basic Christian doctrines.
 I must confess that the thing which surprised me the most in the Gospel of Mark was that it lacked the narrative of Jesus’ miraculous birth!
 Although it called Jesus the Son of God on many occasions, it never made an association between this title and Jesus’ birth from a virgin.
 Nonetheless, it perfectly explained what the cross meant in Jesus’ life and how the cross came to represent Jesus.

 Once it was announced in the house that I had bought the Gospel of Mark, my mother blazed her wrath against me.
-She was a conservative Muslim woman that recited the Koran often although she could not observe the other obligations of Islam due to her health problems.
+She was a conservative Muslim woman that recited the Koran often although she could not observe the other obligations of Islam due to her health problems (check this to know about the health service provider who helped them).
 My father was the last family member to realize that I had been examining the Gospel of Mark.
 To everyone’s surprise, he primarily seemed more curious than indignant or indifferent since he said he also wanted to read the Gospel.
 He read the Gospel at a weekend and said to me that it was not an impressive book since it depicted Jesus only as a miracle-worker that was similar to a famous magician.
 He added that he did not consider it a powerful or prevailing ideology.

 Since I naively believed that reading a Gospel would make me a Christian, I wanted to give the first signs of my new religious identity by attaching Christian names to my fish.
 More, I prepared a Christian graveyard for the dead ones.
 Since these actions sounded humorous to my parents, they did not see anything threatening or serious in them.
 However, my furtive plans to celebrate my first Christmas would eventually lead my parents to take some precautions against the possibility of my conversion.